elusivecodes/FrostCore/README.md

 Detach an element from the DOM.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.detach(nodes);
 ```

 Remove all children of each node from the DOM.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.empty(nodes);